Song I-han: Career

 Song issued his first mini-album Fade Away and its lead single "U Everyday" on March 25, 2020.
 In addition to penning all songs on the album, he was also involved in producing the record.
 He supplied the song "It's Not Okay" for the television series Brilliant Heritage two months later.
 On December 29, he released a special R&B single entitled "I Will Be Your Shining Star".
 In contrast to his previous breakup records, the track was a love song.
 He launched an event alongside its release in which three couples to wed amidst the ongoing COVID-19 pandemic would be selected to win a free congratulatory performance by Song.
 It resulted in the single's gradual rise on music charts and was dubbed a "wedding song icon".
 "I Will Be Your Shining Star" ultimately peaked at number nine of South Korea's weekly national Circle Digital Chart.
 On Circle Chart's year-end report for 2021, the single ranked at number 18 on its list of best-performing singles.

 On December 12, 2021, Song released his second mini-album My Empty Space and its lead single "Memory of You".
 The following January, he appeared on the music competition series Immortal Songs: Singing the Legend with Lee Jung and they sang a cover of "One's Way Back" by Pak Sun-zoo.
-Song recorded a rendition of Ali's debut single "365 Days" from her 2009 debut EP After the Love Has Gone, which he released in February 7, 2022.
+Song recorded a rendition of Ali's debut single "365 Days" from her 2009 debut EP After the Love Has Gone, which he released on February 7, 2022.
 On June 12, Song released the single "My Eyes on You".
 He contended in the singing competition program King of Mask Singer wearing a mask of street toast to conceal his identity.
 He competed against a female vocalist donning a twisted doughnut mask and lost 59–40.